MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointServer/administration/remove-a-server-from-a-farm-in-sharepoint-server-2016.md

 ### Remove a server from a SharePoint farm by using Control Panel
 <a name="removewebappCP"> </a>

 You can remove a server from the farm by uninstalling SharePoint Server 2016 from the server through Control Panel.
-When you uninstall SharePoint Server 2016 by using Control Panel, you disconnect the server from the farm, and then remove the program files and other information from the server.
+When you uninstall SharePoint Servers 2016 or 2019 by using Control Panel, you disconnect the server from the farm, and then remove the program files and other information from the server.

  **To remove a server from a SharePoint farm by using Control Panel**